finite-element/finite-element-course/doc/source/implementation.rst

 ------------------------------

 The implementation exercise is due immediately prior to the Summer Semester study days/revision period.
-That is, by 1600 on Friday 22 March.
-You must submit your work uploading the github URL and hash on Moodle.
+That is, by 1600 on Friday 3 June 2022.
+You must submit your work uploading the GitHub URL and hash on Moodle.
 You can conveniently :ref:`find this hash on the commits page for your repository on GitHub <fons:git-hash>`.
 For the avoidance of doubt, the commit you submit must date from before the deadline!